 151. Limitation of right of appeal

-There shall be no right of appeal under this Part —

-(a) where at or before the hearing of any proceedings in the warden’s court the parties thereto have agreed by a memorandum in writing lodged in the warden’s office, that the decision of the warden’s court therein shall be final;
+There shall be no right of appeal under this Part where at or before the hearing of any proceedings in the warden’s court the parties thereto have agreed by a memorandum in writing lodged in the warden’s office, that the decision of the warden’s court therein shall be final.

-(b) in respect of any decision, order or recommendation of the warden, the mining registrar or the Minister upon any application for a mining tenement, the forfeiture thereof, or exemption from expenditure or other conditions;

-(c) in respect of any matter in which it is provided by this Act that the determination of a warden or mining registrar is final and conclusive and not subject to appeal.

 [Section 151 amended by No. 58 of 1994 s.
-49.]
+49; No. 39 of 2004 s.
+80.]

 Part IX — Miscellaneous and regulations